Discover San Francisco by Historic Streetcar in 5 City Stops

 The Castro/Mission District

 If you’re up for some walking, you can get to nearby points of interest from The Castro.
-The Randall Museum, an arts and science museum for children, is located on a hilltop park north of the streetcar route.
-Head east of The Castro to discover the hip Latino-infused vibes of the Mission District and try local Mexican cuisine like the enormous Mission-style burrito.
+The Randall Museum, an arts and science museum for children, is located north of the streetcar route in a hilltop park.
+Alternatively, head east of The Castro to discover the hip Latino-infused vibes of the Mission District.
+Here you can try local Mexican cuisine like the famous enormous Mission-style burrito.

 The Castro has historically been a hub of LGBQT culture and activity.
 Photo Credit: Mike McBey